Anarchism in France: The propaganda of the deed period and exile to Britain

 Thus, free speech and encouraging propaganda of the deed or antimilitarism was severely restricted.
-Some people were condemned to prison for rejoicing themselves of the 1894 assassination of French president Sadi Carnot by the Italian anarchist Caserio.
+Some people were condemned to prison for rejoicing at the 1894 assassination of French president Sadi Carnot by the Italian anarchist Caserio.
 The term of lois scélérates ("villainous laws") has since entered popular language to design any harsh or injust laws, in particular anti-terrorism legislation which often broadly represses the whole of the social movements.

 The United Kingdom quickly became the last haven for political refugees, in particular anarchists, who were all conflated with the few who had engaged in bombings.
 Already, the First International had been founded in London in 1871, where Karl Marx had taken refuge nearly twenty years before.
-But in the 1890s, the UK became a nest for anarchist colonies expelled from the continent, in particular between 1892 and 1895, which marked the height of the repression, with the "Trial of the Thirty" taking place in 1884.
-Louise Michel, a.k.a. "the Red Virgin", Émile Pouget or Charles Malato were the most famous of the many, anonymous anarchists, deserters or simple criminals who had fled France and other European countries.
+In the 1890s, the UK became a nest for anarchist colonies expelled from the continent, in particular between 1892 and 1895, which marked the height of the repression, with the "Trial of the Thirty" taking place in 1894.
+Louise Michel, a.k.a. "the Red Virgin", Émile Pouget and Charles Malato were the most famous of the many anonymous anarchists, deserters or simple criminals who had fled France and other European countries.
 Many of them returned to France after President Félix Faure's amnesty in February 1895.
-A few hundreds persons related to the anarchist movement would however remain in the UK between 1880 and 1914.
+A few hundred persons related to the anarchist movement would however remain in the UK between 1880 and 1914.
 The right of asylum was a British tradition since the Reformation in the 16th century.
 However, it would progressively be eroded, and the French immigrants were met with hostility.
-Several hate campaigns would be issued in the British press in the 1890s against these French exilees, relayed by riots and a "restrictionist" party which advocated the end of liberality concerning freedom of movement, and hostility towards French and international activists.
+Several hate campaigns would be issued in the British press in the 1890s against these French exiles, relayed by riots and a "restrictionist" party which advocated the end of liberality concerning freedom of movement, and hostility towards French and international activists.